Book Review: Departure from the Script, by Jae

 “That’s because you’re typecasting,” her grandmother said.
 (62)

 The subplot of unlearning certain assumptions based on appearances did a lot for this book – it created tension, it showed palpable character development in Amanda, and it showed how unlearning those stereotypes opens you up to actually getting to know another person.
 It also showed that stereotyping others is often not a conscious decision but rather a subconscious one learned from social conditioning and listening to that inner subconscious voice and making assumptions about people based on their looks is often misleading and incorrect.
-Not only was it a lesson for our protagonists, it was a lesson for Jae’s readers as well.
+Not only was it a lesson for our protagonists, but it was also a lesson for Jae’s readers.
 And who doesn’t love a book that subtly teaches its reader?
 I know I do!

 Since I quoted her, I want to take a second and talk about the Grandmother (Josephine Mabry) in this book.
 She is hands down my favorite character, partially because she’s the best developed character, in my opinion, but also because she is a maternal figure who embraced her granddaughter’s gayness and took it upon herself to learn lesbian culture through consuming as much gay media as she could.
 There is even a running bit through the book that she watches The Ellen DeGeneres Show religiously.
 She is the reason the Amanda eventually agrees to call Michelle and part of the reason that Michelle is initially interested in Amanda.
 Josephine ties the two women together but also provides a solid, supportive character that grounds Amanda.
 Josephine is a kind yet protective grandmother and is a great example of a supportive adult in a queer persons’ life.

 Having Josephine so flushed out made Amanda feel a little underdeveloped in comparison.
-For a substantial part of the of the book Amanda relies on her acting skills to get through uncomfortable moments and avoid actually dealing with her emotions.
+For a substantial part of the of the book, Amanda relies on her acting skills to get through uncomfortable moments and avoid actually dealing with her emotions.
 That started to get old after a while but once Amanda moved away from relying on acting after she started opening up more to Michelle and began unlearning stereotypes was when I began to like her.
 Amanda truly grew on me after a scene where she’s on a date with Michelle and the woman from her hellish date that opened the book calls her.
 She takes a mature stance and clearly articulates to the woman that she’s not interested instead of skirting around the issue or making up an elaborate lie to get her off of the phone.
 Seeing that character growth made me like her, but she was definitely one that had to grow on me.

 Minor spoiler in the next paragraph.

 Jae does a great job of subtly bringing reoccurring backstory throughout the book.
 We learn more about Amanda’s ex, Lizzy as well as the story of how a camel gave Amanda a scar on her shoulder this way – as little snippets sprinkled throughout the book.
-That is why one scene in particular was a little bit of a let down for me, as it felt like a missed opportunity to do something similar.
+That is why one scene, in particular, was a little bit of a let down for me, as it felt like a missed opportunity to do something similar.
 While Amanda and Michelle are out on a date at an Italian restaurant, they have a run in with Lizzy.
 Minor spoiler alert – Lizzy happens to be a mutual ex of theirs.
 The fact that they share a mutual ex didn’t at all bother me—it definitely happens in the queer community.
 I did think that the scene was a missed opportunity, though, for the story.
 Once we find out that Michelle and Amanda have both slept with the same woman, it’s never mentioned again.
 It would have been interesting to have Amanda ponder on the fact that she and Michelle have slept with the same woman while on a break from filming because she knows what Lizzy liked in bed and what that may or may not mean for when she and Michelle finally become physical.
 It could have been another point of tension where she could wonder whether or not they’d be compatible in the bedroom, and that could have better led into a conversation about what turns each other on, which they have over the phone while Amanda is on set in Vegas.

 Departure from the Scrip was overall a really fun read that makes the reader feel warm and fuzzy at the end.
 Jae does a fantastic job creating tension and continuously keeping the reader hooked on what will happen next, keeping the pages turning to see how the newest stage in Amanda’s acting career will prolong taking her budding relationship with a woman she’d never imagined herself with to bed.
-If you’re looking for a solid slice of life romance story with a Hollywood flare, I’d definitely recommend you go and pick it up.
+If you’re looking for a solid slice-of-life romance story with a Hollywood flare, I’d definitely recommend you go and pick it up.

 4 out of 5 rainbows